mobak88/react-meals-app/README.md

 - Empty tags instead of React Fragments
 - I did not match the pre built event handler names in props because
   it can get confusing if the same prop names are used to many places
+- I have tried my best to get variables programmatically to avoid hard coding
+  and spelling errors

 ## Technical debt